 Whether you’re transferring from a small community college or a large university, Oneonta is a great place to continue your academic journey.
-In fact, 30% of our full-time students began their studies at Oneonta as transfers.
+In fact, we welcome more than 400 new transfer students each year, and nearly 20% of our full-time students began their studies at Oneonta as transfers!

 SUNY Oneonta strives to enroll an academically well-qualified and diverse student body.
 All applications are individually reviewed based on a variety of criteria, including:

 - A competitive and challenging academic program with courses related to your intended major;

 - A minimum cumulative GPA of 2.5.
 Education majors must have a GPA of 3.0 or greater;

 - If you wish to major in Music, you must pass a required performance audition.

 - If you wish wish to major in Art and Design (BFA), you must submit a portfolio for review.